florimondmanca/full-stack-foundations/README.md

 The app developed here is a very simple restaurant and menu management system.
 It involves :

 - A Flask backend application, managing the views and providing API endpoints to the database of restaurants and menu items ;
-- An HTML5/CSS3 frontend with some basic styling and layout.
+- An HTML5/CSS3, SASS-powered frontend for styling and layout.

 ![Home page](media/app-home.png)